typpo/chartjs-to-image/README.md

 ### setChartJsVersion(version: string)

 Sets the version of Chart.js to use.
 Defaults to the latest version of Chart.js v2.
-For version 3, valid settings include: "3" or "3.9.1".
+Other valid version settings include: "3", "4", "3.9.1", "4.1.1", etc.

 ### setWidth(width: int)